gurx0/viewermetrics/README.md

 # Viewer Metrics Chrome Extension

 A Chrome extension that tracks and analyzes stream viewers with bot detection capabilities.

 ![Viewer Metrics Screenshot](assets/screenshot1.png)

+# Important update

+Switch to high-churn mode after scan is complete on the few channels that now use short-lived bots This will under-report the total bots but provides more consistent data

 ## 🚀 Installation